nl-design-system/denhaag/CONTRIBUTING.md

 ```

 The major, minor and patch version should be defined.
-This versioning system is also enforced with the `yarn lint:package` command.
+This versioning system is also enforced with the `pnpm run lint:package` command.

 ## Naming conventions